Pacientius/DOBRE-PRAKTYKI/README.md

 # DOBRE-PRAKTYKI
-To mi nie działał ten clickup
+To mi nie działał ten clickupwdadwadawda